joanms/riddle-game/README.md

     1. Check the game in responsive mode with Chrome Developer Tools to ensure that the size and position of elements adjusts correctly.
     2. Check the game on a desktop, laptop, tablet and smartphone to ensure that it displays correctly.
 On large screens, the navbar appears at the top right of the page.
 On smaller screens, it appears below the main heading, and the size of all text is reduced to avoid overflow.

-You should also mention in this section any interesting bugs or problems you discovered during your testing, even if you haven't addressed them yet.

-If this section grows too long, you may want to split it off into a separate file and link to it from here.

 ## Deployment